 Dr. Daniel Cameron: Inside Lyme Podcast

-Lyme Podcast: Lyme disease forces 24-year-old army officer out of the military
+Lyme disease forces 24-year-old army officer out of the military.
+An Inside Lyme Podcast.

 Welcome to an Inside Lyme case study.
 I find that the best way to get to know Lyme disease is through reviewing actual cases.
 I will be discussing a 24-year-old army officer who was forced out of the military due to Lyme disease.